jorgecarleitao/pyglet-gui/docs/manager.rst

     This group defines `__eq__`, `__lt__` and `__hash__` that compare against ViewerManagerGroup using :attr:`own_order`
     and against other ordered groups using :attr:`order`.

-    Te different ViewerManagerGroup don't know each other, but always know if they are on top of all.
+    The different ViewerManagerGroup don't know each other, but always know if they are on top of all.

+    .. method:: is_on_top

+        Returns true if the particular instance is on top amongst all instances of ViewerManagerGroup.

-    To send this group to the upmost top group, it defines the method :meth:`pop_to_top`:
+    To set this group to be the top group, use :meth:`pop_to_top`:

      .. method:: pop_to_top

         Sets :attr:`own_order` to the highest value amongst all instances of ViewerManagerGroup, ensuring the instance becomes the top.

-     .. method:: is_on_top

-        Returns true if the particular instance is on top amongst all instances of ViewerManagerGroup.

 ViewerManager
 -------------------